Have you ever wondered about the health benefits of elderberries? Is the dark berry pure winter gold or just an old wives’ tale?

 Also, anything you read in this article relates to heat-treated elderberries.
 You should NEVER consume raw elderberries or any product made with raw elderberries.

 Here is what I found about the health benefits of elderberries:

 1. Elderberries promote overall health

 Elderberries may be tiny, but they sure pack a healthy punch!

-Research indicates that elderberry has some CHEMOPREVENTIVE properties.
-A chemopreventive is able to inhibit, delay, or reverse carcinogenesis.
+Research indicates that elderberry has some chemopreventive properties.
+(A chemopreventive compound is able to inhibit, delay, or reverse carcinogenesis.)

-4. Elderberry syrup can shorten the duration of the flu or a cold
+8. Elderberry can shorten the duration of the flu or common cold

 Elderberry extract has been shown to be an effective treatment for sore throats, coughs, colds and the flu.